yxuco/hlf-contrib/samples/marble/README.md

 ```

 ## Deploy to IBM Cloud
 To deploy the `marblle` chaincode to IBM Cloud, it is required to package the chaincode in `.cds` format.
-The following script creates [`marble_cc.cds`](marble_cc.cds), which you can deploy to IBM Blockchain Platform.
+The script `make cli-init` can creates `marble_cc_1.0.cds`, which you can deploy to IBM Blockchain Platform.
 ```
 cd $GOPATH/src/github.com/yxuco/hlf-contrib/samples/marble
 make package